What to do in Gozo: activities and must-see places

 Why visit Gozo?

-Discover Victoria, the historic capital
+Explore Victoria, the historic capital

-Enjoy Xlendi bay
+Enjoy Xlendi Bay

-In short, I’d go so far as to say that Xlendi Bay is one of the best places to stay in Gozo, because you’ve got it all here: the peace and quiet of a small town, but also the vibrancy of restaurants, water sports… Of course, you don’t have to drive 10-15 minutes to eat.
+In my opinion, Xlendi Bay is one of the best places to stay in Gozo, combining the quiet of a small town with restaurants and water activities.
+You can also dine locally without driving elsewhere.
 On the practical side, to get from Mgarr (where the ferry arrives) to Xlendi, the roads are good, so there’s really nothing to worry about!

-Discover the history of the island
+Discover the island’s history

 As you can imagine, some of the stones have collapsed, while others are supported by scaffolding.
 Nevertheless, when you enter the temples (there are two) you can see the different rooms, which are well preserved.
 On some of the stones you can even see the names of people and the dates they came to the temples, especially around the year 1000.

-Churches and Ta'Pinu Basilica
+Churches and the Ta’ Pinu Basilica

 - In Victoria: as I mentioned above, there’s the Basilica of St. George.
 It’s in the center of town, surrounded by beautiful little streets.
 You can’t miss it!
 If you push open the door, you’ll see that it’s superb, with marble columns and fine gold everywhere.
 Still in Victoria, in the heart of the Citadel, you’ll find the Cathedral of the Assumption.
 It’s completely different from the basilica, simpler and more sober.
 For the record, it was rebuilt after an earthquake.
 To visit it, you’ll need to buy an entrance ticket (around €5 for adults).